AdrianMosnegutu/Toy-Language-Interpreter/README.md

 3. **Step through the code**:

     Use the debugging controls in the GUI to step through the code and observe the interpreter's execution.
-    After building the project, run the application using the command mentioned above.

 4. **Load a sample program**: